BrianYang2013/Journey/README.md

 1. 40 people show up, more than half are CEO/CTO.
 Female less than 15%
 2. show case is based on Regression.
 About 5 people raised meaningful questions.

+## May 2, 2016
+* Explore spider, anti-spider and anti anti-spider.
+* Find a couple of interesting scenarios.